arhohuttunen/coding-revolution/content/tutorial/junit-5-tutorial/basics/junit-5-parameterized-tests/index.md

 image:
   focal_point: center
   preview_only: true
-weight: 50
+weight: 60
 ---

 {{< youtube 0xSCbTYAiF0 >}}
 <br/>

-This tutorial teaches you how to write JUnit 5 parameterized tests.
-It is structured so that it also answers most asked questions about parameterized tests.
+In this tutorial we will learn how to write JUnit 5 parameterized tests.
+The tutorial is structured so that it also answers most asked questions about parameterized tests.

 ## Overview

 Parameterized tests make it possible to run the same test multiple times with different arguments.
-This way, you can quickly verify various conditions without writing a test for each case.
+This way, we can quickly verify various conditions without writing a test for each case.

 We can write JUnit 5 parameterized tests just like regular JUnit 5 tests but have to use the `@ParameterizedTest` annotation instead.
 We will also have to declare an argument source for the test.